How Did You Spend Your Stimulus Check?by Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / July 15, 2020

 On March 27, 2020 the CARES Act was signed into law, designed to offset the negative impact of COVID-related business shut-downs.
 A big part of the bill was sending out $1,200 stimulus checks to taxpayers, which most people received by the end of April.
-How has that money been spent?
+So how did you spend your stimulus check?

 The $1,200 stimulus check was a major part of the government’s effort to offset mandated business closures, which led to massive job layoffs.
 A family of 4 received upwards of $3,400 in stimulus money, which is a tidy sum!

 Therefore, stimulus checks aren’t new.
 President Bush’s tax cut bill in early 2001 sent “rebate” checks to most taxpayers.
 And in 2008 the government stepped up with a round of checks for taxpayers as the U.S. economy started to hemorrhage from the global financial crisis.

 CARES Act Stimulus Checks

 First, the size of the CARES Act checks dwarfed the amounts that were sent in 2001 and 2008.
 All-told, $275 billion of checks have been sent out as of mid-June.

 There’s been speculation as to how consumers would use this money.
 Would they save it, spend it, or use it to pay down debt?

 A recently-released report on consumer finances sheds some light on the subject.
 Each month, the Federal Reserve reports total outstanding consumer debt totals, such as credit cards, auto loans, and student loans.